DougReeder/barrier-mage/aux/notes.md

 ## forum blurb

 In fantasy, a wizard draws mystic symbols to work a magic spell.
-In this experice, you can too!
+In this demo, you can too!

 A 6-DOF controller is required.